PPOL 5203 - Data Science I: Foundations

 • A deep architecture for model predictions ~ neural network

-• Definition: Deep Learning Models are designed for general-purpose classification tasks or just simple next-word prediction tasks
+• Definition: Deep Learning Models are designed for general-purpose classification tasks or just simple next-word prediction tasks (language modelling)

 • In general those are models built on TONS of data and optimized for a particular task